Marine Corps LAV Crewman - MOS 0313

 Training

-MOS 0313 LAV Crewman is a lateral position meaning that Marines often transfer to the MOS after already being part of the military.
+MOS 0313 LAV Crewman may also be a lateral move for Marines who transfer to the MOS after already being part of the military.

 New recruits must also complete Marine Corps boot camp (13 weeks) prior to signing up for ITB.